Back to blog

 • Day 42: Breakup email delivering one final insight about business ownership trends in their industry

-Running this sequence across email and LinkedIn as coordinated channels through GTM Bud ensures the timing and personalization stay consistent across hundreds of prospects simultaneously.
+Running this sequence across email and LinkedIn as coordinated channels through GTM Bud keeps the timing and personalization consistent across hundreds of prospects simultaneously.

 The referral ecosystem that amplifies outbound